-In the late 1970’s, a group of people from the Christian community led by Dr. Martin Doot and Dr. Alexander DeJong met together to discuss what could be done about the problem of alcoholism and chemical dependency that was devastating many families in the Chicago area.
-An association called the “Christian Care Center” was formed to address this need.
+In the late 1970’s a group from the Christian community led by Dr. Martin Doot met to discuss what could be done about the problem of alcoholism and chemical dependency that was devastating many Chicago area families.
+An association called the Christian Care Center was formed to address this need.
 The association combined professional mental health treatment with caring pastoral insight.

-Gradually the staff and services grew to meet the needs of other issues such as grief, loss, marriage, divorce, step families, sexual addiction, gambling, depression, anxiety, parenting, attention deficit, life adjustments and transitions.
+With the help of a generous donor, Terry Top was hired in 1985 and Norm LeClercq in 1987 to meet the growing demand for services.
+In time the agency had to further develop its services to meet the needs of other issues such as grief, loss, marriage, divorce, blended families, sexual addiction, gambling, depression, anxiety, parenting, adult child issues, attention deficit disorders, life adjustments and transitions.
 The original narrow area of service had expanded to serve a diverse community with various needs.
-In 1996, the Board of Directors changed the agency’s name to “New Leaf Resources” to better reflect the diversity of services provided.
+In 1996, the Board of Directors changed the agency’s name to New Leaf Resources to better reflect the diversity of services provided.

 In 2003, as Rich Grevengoed transitioned into retirement, Terry Top moved from Clinical Director to Executive Director and Norm LeClercq assumed the role of Clinical Supervisor.
 Their long history with New Leaf Resources brings stability and a consistent vision to the ministry.
 It has been blessed with numerous generous donors, talented staff and dedicated board members who have worked together to make New Leaf a thriving and vital ministry.

 Today New Leaf Resources continues to serve people with a wide spectrum of emotional, mental and relational problems.
 The diverse staff is trained to provide counseling, consulting, education, prevention, and intervention services to individuals, families, churches, businesses and organizations.
 New Leaf Resources provides services for a broad range of mental health issues but continues to provide expertise for those who struggle with various addictions.